-Due to changes in Tennessee weather conditions, we have intentionally removed the leaves on our plants as needed.
+Due to Tennessee weather conditions, we will have intentionally removed the leaves on our plants as needed.
 This process will best protect the plants and prepare them for planting.
 You should begin to see regrowth of the leaves in 2-3 weeks of warmer weather conditions.

 - My plant arrived damaged, what do I do?

 If your plant arrives damaged please let us know ASAP.
 We will request pictures be emailed to us of the damaged plant and box.
 (Broken limbs and loss of leaves do not always mean the plant is damaged beyond return, please contact us and we will determine if a replacement needs to be sent out.)

 - My plants arrived wilted, what do I do?

 A great deal of care has been taken to package your plant(s).
 Still, it has been in a dark box for two or three days, likely handled roughly by the mail carrier (which may cause some broken limbs and loss of leaves but the plant will be fine), and possibly exposed to extreme temperatures.
 Your plant(s) may look a little wilted or dry, but this is common and nothing to be concerned about.
 With proper watering, your plant will rejuvenate itself in no time.